its-elad/meta-sql/packages/lineage/README.md

 # @meta-sql/lineage

-A TypeScript library for extracting column-level lineage from SQL queries, implementing the [OpenLineage Column Lineage Dataset Facet specification](https://openlineage.io/docs/spec/facets/dataset-facets/column_lineage_facet/).
+A TypeScript library for extracting column-level and dataset-level lineage from SQL queries, implementing the [OpenLineage Column Lineage Dataset Facet specification](https://openlineage.io/docs/spec/facets/dataset-facets/column_lineage_facet/).

 > ⚠️ **Experimental**: This library is currently in active development and may undergo significant changes.
 APIs, interfaces, and functionality may change without notice in future versions.
 Use with caution in production environments.

 ## Overview

-This library analyzes SQL SELECT statements to generate detailed column-level lineage information, tracking how data flows from input columns to output columns through various transformations like joins, aggregations, filters, and CTEs (Common Table Expressions).
+This library analyzes SQL SELECT statements to generate detailed lineage information:

+- **Field-level lineage**: Tracks how data flows from input columns to output columns through transformations
+- **Dataset-level lineage**: Tracks columns that indirectly affect the entire result set (JOINs, filters, grouping, sorting, window functions)

 ## Features

 - ✅ **Column-level lineage extraction** from SQL SELECT statements
+- ✅ **Dataset-level indirect lineage** for columns affecting the entire result
 - ✅ **CTE (Common Table Expression) support** with nested lineage tracking
-- ✅ **Direct transformations** (IDENTITY)
+- ✅ **Direct transformations** (IDENTITY, TRANSFORMATION, AGGREGATION)
+- ✅ **Indirect transformations** (JOIN, FILTER, GROUP_BY, SORT, WINDOW, CONDITION)
+- ✅ **Window function support** (PARTITION BY, ORDER BY in OVER clauses)
+- ✅ **Masking detection** for privacy-preserving transformations
 - ✅ **Schema-aware parsing** with table and column validation
 - ✅ **OpenLineage specification compliance** for interoperability
 - ✅ **TypeScript-first** with comprehensive type definitions